-- if the indicated NAA is active, the terminal shall perform the REFRESH; - if indicated NAA is not active, the terminal shall send a TERMINAL RESPONSE.
-The terminal shall not select the indicated NAA; - if no AID is indicated, then the terminal shall assume the REFRESH applies to the NAA application currently selected on the basic logical channel (logical channel 0).
-If no NAA is currently selected on the basic logical channel, the terminal shall send a TERMINAL RESPONSE(command performed successfully).
+- if the indicated NAA is active, the terminal shall perform the REFRESH; - if indicated NAA is not active, the terminal shall send TERMINAL RESPONSE: REFRESH performed but indicated NAA was not active.
+The terminal shall not select the indicated NAA;

+NOTE 0: If the indicated NAA is not active, the terminal takes no action on the refresh command except sending the TERMINAL RESPONSE as indicated.

+• if no AID is indicated, then the terminal shall assume the REFRESH applies to the NAA application currently selected on the basic logical channel (logical channel 0).
+If no NAA is currently selected on the basic logical channel, the terminal shall send a TERMINAL RESPONSE (command performed successfully).